 You might start to question your choices.

 When your nursing relationship ends, it might be an emotional time.
-No matter how much you thought you were ready, or how much you wanted your boobs back, it’s part of your relationship that’s over.
+No matter how much you thought you were ready for your breastfeeding journey to end, or how much you wanted your boobs back, it’s part of your relationship that’s over.

 You were the only person that your child had that experience with, and you and your baby will never be quite as physically close again.

-No matter what phase you’re in currently, just remember that one day you might miss it.
+No matter what breastfeeding stage you’re in currently, just remember that one day you might miss it.
 So snuggle your baby close, soak in the moment and thank God for giving you such an amazing way to bond with your child.

 Want to read this post from baby’s perspective?
 Check out my other post The 12 Phases of the Breastfed BABY.